visenze/productcat-sdk-android/README.md

 ### 5.1 Setup Tracking

 It is important that a unique device ID is provided for user action tracking.
-ViSearch Android SDK uses [Google Adervertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) as the default unique id.
+ProductCat Android SDK uses [Google Adervertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) as the default unique id.
 Add this tag to your `<application>` in the `AndroidManifest.xml` to use Google Play Service:

 ```xml
 <meta-data android:name="com.google.android.gms.version" android:value="@integer/google_play_services_version">
 ```

 In the case where Google Adervertising ID is not available, a server-generated UID will be returned.
-This UID is automatically stored with your app that integates with ViSearch Android SDK and will be refreshed only when the user uninstall your app.
+This UID is automatically stored with your app that integates with ProductCat Android SDK and will be refreshed only when the user uninstall your app.

 ### 5.2  Send Action for Tracking